Sima Tan

 Sima Tan (c.
 165–110 BCE) was a Chinese astrologist, astronomer, and historian during the Western Han dynasty.
 His work Records of the Grand Historian was completed by his son Sima Qian, who is considered the founder of Chinese historiography.

-Education & career
+Education and career

 Sima Tan studied astronomy with Tang Du, the I Ching under Yang He, and Daoism under Master Huang.